 Additional Student Costs

-In order to partake in and complete the program curriculum, additional programmatic costs, other than tuition, University fees, and lab fees, exist for athletic training students.
-Students are required to provide personal funds for activities such as, but not limited to, round trip travel costs to affiliate sites, uniform purchase, membership in athletic training and related professional organizations, fingerprinting and background checks,medical physical exams and vaccinations,substitute teaching certification, Professional Rescuer CPR and Advanced First Aid certifications, malpractice insurance, and required equipment purchase (i.e. fanny packs, medical scissors, CPR masks).
+In order to partake in and complete the ATEP curriculum, additional programmatic costs, other than tuition, University fees, and lab fees, exist for athletic training students.
+Not all additional student costs can be accurately determined; however, an estimate of additional student costs include, but are not limited to, the following: round trip travel costs to affiliate sites (approximate maximum $7.20 round trip), uniform purchase (minimum $25), enrollment in athletic training and related professional organizations (approximately $90 per year), background check and fingerprinting (approximately $65), Professional Rescuer CPR and Advanced First Aid certifications (included in ATEP 2000, approximately $35 to renew at WPU), and required equipment purchase (i.e. fanny packs, CPR masks) (minimum $30, CPR masks included in ATEP 2000).
 Adequate notice will be given to the students in regard to when the additional costs will be necessary.